 - And consistent legislative policies provided clear signals to producers to support capital investments.

 The SAF industry displays all hallmarks of the early-stage exponential growth patterns observed in other renewable energy industries.
 Industry, governments, and researchers have already taken impactful initial steps to support the growth of the industry – investments into pilot SAF facilities; government incentives such as the recent U.S. SAF Blenders Tax Credit; the establishment of R&D programmes like the SAF Grand Challenge and ReFuelEU initiative; and SAF purchase agreements from end users.
-Governments and industry must continue to work together through the following channels to achieve exponential growth:

 Based on the track record of exponential growth in other renewable energy sectors, there is ample evidence to conclude that SAF production can rapidly scale to meet global aviation needs in the timeframe necessary, as long as targeted industry and government actions are taken now.